Quantum-Accelerators/raspa_ase/docs/index.md

 # raspa_ase

-Welcome to the documentation for the `raspa_ase` code!
-Here you will find everything you need to get started with your own Python package.
+Welcome to the documentation for the `raspa_ase` code, an ASE calculator for the [RASPA](https://github.com/iRASPA/RASPA2) molecular simulation code.

-**Check out the corresponding ⭐[YouTube tutorial](https://www.youtube.com/watch?v=th2CqJ6oBuM)⭐ for a video overview!**